Bofta Yimam is an Emmy Award Winning Journalist, TV Anchor, Speaker, and Public Speaking Coach.

 In 2013, she won a Midsouth Regional Emmy for excellence in “Continuing Coverage.”
 Her report led to Governor Bill Haslam signing a Tennessee law to keep convicted aggravated rapists in prison for their full sentence.
 While reporting in Georgia, she won the Edward R. Murrow award for Best Breaking News Coverage.

-Bofta also enjoys scratching off bucket list destinations… she’s swum with dolphins in Mexico, climbed a mountain (not planned) to reach a remote Ethiopian monastery, jumped off a 35-foot-high Jamaican cliff and backpacked twice in Europe.
+When she’s not on-air or coaching, Bofta is plotting her next bucket list destination.
+She’s swum with dolphins in Mexico, climbed a mountain (not planned) to reach a remote Ethiopian monastery, jumped off a 35-foot-high Jamaican cliff and backpacked twice in Europe.

 She recently traveled to Cuba with nine other journalists for independent reporting projects covering race and other African diaspora issues.